lifeparticle/Ruby-Cheatsheet/README.md

 How to install Ruby
 -----

-If you don't want to install Ruby natively, you can use [docker](https://www.docker.com/).
+First things first, make sure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed on your machine.
+In case you don’t want to install Ruby natively, you can use [docker](https://docs.docker.com/engine/install/).

 ```
 docker run -it --rm ruby:latest
 # check which version of Ruby you're running